One of the big topics around the NFL's water-cooler this week is the issue of the extra point.

 This is the same guy who was in charge during the player lockout.
 The guy who changed the kickoff rules and the QB protection rules, a.k.a "The Brady Rule".
 The commissioner in charge during the time of the replacement referees.

-Page 2 of 2 - And I refuse to listen to anyone who thinks the commissioner did an excellent job in that position.
+And I refuse to listen to anyone who thinks the commissioner did an excellent job in that position.
 He helped drag out a process that ended with a PR nightmare and the aptly named "Fail Mary".